Some common job-related expenses tax deductible, yet go unclaimed

 - Employees must work full time for at least 39 weeks within the first 12 months after relocating.

 Some exceptions allow taxpayers to deduct these expenses if they lose their job for a reason other than willful misconduct.
-For those self-employed, the time requirement is doubled: must remain self-employed for at least 78 weeks within the first 24 months after moving.
+For those responsible for paying self-employment tax, the time requirement is doubled: must remain self-employed for at least 78 weeks within the first 24 months after moving.

 Learning to stay in the game – education expenses